Damien – Omen II: Plot

-Shaken by his son's death, Richard goes to New York City to see a half-crazed Warren before being taken to the train station where Yigael's Wall is being stored in a cargo carrier.
-As he sees Damien's image, a switching locomotive impales Warren and crushes him against the carriage, destroying the wall and convincing Richard beyond doubt that Damien is the Antichrist.
-Upon his return, Richard has Damien picked up from his graduation at the academy while taking Ann to the museum.

-When they find the daggers in Warren's office in the Thorn Museum, Ann uses them to kill Richard, revealing herself to be a Satanist.
-She says "I've always belonged to him!", then screams "Damien!"
-Having heard the altercation from an outside corridor, Damien wills a nearby boiler room to explode, setting fire to the building and killing Ann.
-Damien leaves the burning museum and is picked up by the family driver, Murray, as the fire department arrives.
+Shaken by his son's death, Richard goes to New York City to see a half-crazed Warren before being taken to the rail yard, where Yigael's Wall is being stored in a cargo carrier.
+As he sees Damien's image, Warren is killed in a freak locomotive accident, convincing Richard beyond doubt that Damien is the Antichrist.
+Upon his return, Richard has Damien picked up from his graduation at the academy while taking Ann to the museum in order for them to retrieve the daggers.
+After finding them, however, Ann uses them to kill Richard, revealing herself to be a Satanist and proclaiming that she's "always belonged to him".
+As she screams Damien's name, Damien, having overheard the altercation, unleashes his telekinetic ability and wills a nearby boiler room to explode, setting fire to the building and burning Ann with fire killing her instantly.
+Damien leaves the burning museum and is picked up by the family driver as the fire department arrives.